-I am a space theoretician and award-winning educator who recently graduated from the Centre for the Study of Theory and Criticism at Western University in London, Ontario.
+I am a space theorist and award-winning educator, I am currently postdoc at the Open University in the UK as part of the Space Ethics Group.
+My PhD is from the Centre for the Study of Theory and Criticism at Western University in London, Ontario.
 My research focuses on how the colonial legacy of space exploration limits the vastness of the futures in space.
 As an educator, I love to create dynamic learning opportunities to engage students with ideas, actions, and possibilities.
 Education, to me, is a collaborative undertaking, and this is why I encourage student participation and use improv techniques.
 I currently host an online decolonial reading group with hopes of carving out space for decolonial thinking within the space community.

 Who I am: